 - Rescission Hearing:

 - If an inmate has gone before the Colorado Parole Board and has received discretionary parole, this parole date may be suspended, and then rescinded for a variety of reasons.
 Once a discretionary release date has been suspended, a rescission hearing will then be scheduled to allow the Board the ability to re-evaluate the release decision, taking into consideration the information which prompted the suspension of the release date.
 Please refer to the Colorado Department of Corrections' Administrative Regulation, AR 550-08 for a comprehensive list of events/items that could suspend a discretionary parole date.

 - If a parolee has been revoked for a period of time that is less than remainder, the parolee will have a mandatory re-parole date.
-The mandatory re-parole date can also be suspended, and then rescinded for a variety of reasons.
-Please refer to the Colorado Department of Corrections' Administrative Regulation, AR 550-08 for a comprehensive list of events/items that could suspend a mandatory re-parole date.
+The mandatory re-parole date can also be suspended should the inmate not comply with the conditions of his placement.
+Specifically, if the inmate does not "Remain Report Free and Program Compliant" as directed on the revocation mittimus.

 - Revocation Hearing:

 - Once an inmate has been released to parole, he/she must abide by the conditions of parole, as designated by the Board.
 If the parolee violates his/her conditions of discretionary parole, he/she may be brought before the Board by the Colorado Department of Corrections' Parole Division for possible revocation of parole.